 - Constantly feeling ‘off’, weak and really ‘under the weather.’

 I just want to add that I have had blood tests done with my GP several times over the past few years.
-They showed different things but everything was passed off and looked at as an individual symptom.
+The results indicated different things but everything was shrugged off and looked at as an individual symptom.
 Of course, neither my Dermatologist nor my GP was willing to listen when I told them I knew I was ill as a result of taking Accutane.
-My dermatologist told me that the major hairless I experienced was definitely not Acctutane related.
+My Dermatologist told me that the major hairless I experienced was definitely not Acctutane related.
 Well excuse my language but this is bull***t!
 He took a scalp biopsy which showed the presence of yeast and fungus (that cause standard dandruff.)
 So conveniently, I was told I had a fungal infection of the scalp and was given a course of antifungal medication which I (stupidly) took.

-Blood tests showed that my thyroid was showing signs of being under active (borderline hypothyroid at that stage) and I was told perhaps I had ‘post viral fatigue’ by a different GP.
-The moment I knew I was going to take my health in to my own hands was after a morning appointment with my GP- I remember the day well.
+Blood tests showed that my thyroid was showing signs of being under active (borderline hypothyroid at that stage) and I was told that perhaps I had ‘post viral fatigue’ by a different GP.
+The moment I knew I was going to take my health in to my own hands was after a morning appointment with my GP.
+I remember the day well.
 Feeling unbelievably out of sorts and not long after returning from South America, I walked with my head low into my doctor’s office.
-To synopsise the situation, I was given information on Rosacea because apparently I had cured my acne but developed Rosacea instead and told to fill out a depression questionnaire (which, if you haven’t seen one of these are a bit ridiculous.)
-The reason it’s ridiculous is because the questions ask you to give a number score in relation to a list of different situations or feelings that are part of being human eg. “Do you feel down sometimes?”
+To synopsise the situation, I was given information on Rosacea because apparently I had cured my acne but developed Rosacea instead.
+I was also told to fill out a depression questionnaire (which, if you haven’t seen one of these are a bit ridiculous.)
+The reason it’s ridiculous is because the questions ask you to give a number score in relation to a list of different situations or feelings that are part of being human.
+For example, “Do you feel down sometimes?”
 Which most people do and it’s hard to choose a number to express the overall situation/ experience you’re having.
 I can’t remember the others but you get the idea.
-On top of all of this I was offered anti depressant medication which I politely declined.
+On top of all of this I was offered anti-depressant medication which I politely declined.

-Today, I am SO much better.
+Today, I am so much better.
 It’s pretty remarkable actually.
 I’m functioning normally, although I still do a lot to to keep myself balanced and healthy.
 I also cleanse periodically.
-My body is so much stronger and my mental state is fantastic- not a hint of anxiety or depression.
-Obviously I have bad days like everyone else and don’t always feel great but this is normal and infrequent.
+My body is so much stronger and my mental state is fantastic, not a hint of anxiety or depression.
+Obviously I still have tough days, like everyone else and don’t always feel great but this is normal and a part of life.

-An important point to make is not all of my recovery was based on physical practices.
-True health and vitality occur when all aspects of a person are addressed and balanced is.
-Mind, body and spirit (I don’t mean this in any religious sense.)
+An important point to make is the fact that not all of my recovery was based on physical practices.
+True health and vitality occur when all aspects of a person are addressed and balanced: mind, body and spirit.
 I worked on my mental and emotional health with kinesiology, meditation, emotional freedom technique (EFT) and generally being with people I love and taking some time out.

 My physical health is so much better than it was and I feel a true sense of vitality.
-Sometimes I feel run down and the lymph nodes in my neck swell but that’s usually when I’m cleansing or get a bit stressed with college work etc. I’m able to workout again which is amazing and I’m currently working on developing my physical strength, stamina, building lean muscle and losing a little fat.
-Being able to hit high intensity workouts again makes me feel strong and balanced.
-It’s both a stress reliever and confidence booster.
+Sometimes I feel ‘run down’ and the lymph nodes in my neck swell but that’s usually when I’m cleansing or get a bit stressed with college work etc. I’m able to workout again which is amazing and I’m currently working on developing my physical strength, stamina, building lean muscle and losing a little fat.
+Being able to complete high intensity workouts again makes me feel strong and balanced.
+I find it to be both a stress reliever and confidence booster.

 Also, I have plans to start a Knowledge To Nourish YouTube channel soon.
 The time has come to speak out in an honest and personal way.
-I have no intention of being pushy, I just want to get some info out there in the hope that someone can take something positive from what I’ve learned.
+It is not my intention to come be ‘pushy,’ I just long to get this information out there in the hope that someone somewhere can gain something positive from what I’ve learned.